List of awards and nominations received by Nora Aunor

 This is a list of awards and nominations received by Nora Aunor.
 She has been awarded and nominated for her performances in film, television, stage and music which span 50 years.
-She is the most nominated and awarded actress of the Philippines, with over 200 awards for her singing and acting career.

 Aunor has been awarded, recognized and received multiple nominations from different organizations, academe, institutions, critics and award giving bodies for her work in film, television, music and theater.
 She rose to prominence after winning the 1967 Tawag ng Tanghalan.
 She is the most nominated actress for the leading role in the long history of FAMAS Awards, having been nominated 17 times since 1973 when she was nominated for Gift of Love but only second to Eddie Garcia with 23 nominations both in leading and supporting role.
 With her fifth FAMAS Award for Best Actress in 1991, Aunor became the sixth performer to be elevated to the FAMAS Hall of Fame joining the likes of Eddie Garcia, Joseph Estrada, Charito Solis, Fernando Poe Jr. and Vilma Santos.
 This award is given to the person who won more than five times in its particular category.
 Aunor is the only performer in the long history of FAMAS Awards to be nominated for fifteen straight years, from 1973 to 1987.